commercetools/connect-payment-integration-braintree/README.md

 - `CTP_SESSION_URL`: The URL for session creation in commercetools platform.
 Connectors relies on the session created to be able to share information between enabler and processor.
 The default value is `https://session.europe-west1.gcp.commercetools.com`.
 - `CTP_JWKS_URL`: The URL which provides JSON Web Key Set.
 Default value is `https://mc-api.europe-west1.gcp.commercetools.com/.well-known/jwks.json`.
 - `CTP_JWT_ISSUER`: The issuer inside JSON Web Token which is required in JWT validation process.
 Default value is `default: https://mc-api.europe-west1.gcp.commercetools.com`
-- `BRAINTREE_ENVIRONMENT`: The indicator of braintree environment.
+- `BRAINTREE_ENVIRONMENT`: The indicator of Braintree environment.
 Default value is `SANDBOX`.
 It can be configured either as `PRODUCTION` or `SANDBOX`.
 - `BRAINTREE_MERCHANT_ID`: A unique identifier for the entire gateway account.
 This value is required to send API calls to the Braintree gateway.
-- `BRAINTREE_MERCHANT_ACCOUNT_ID`: The merchant account ID is a unique identifier for a specific merchant account in your braintree gateway, and is used to specify which merchant account to use when creating a transaction.
+- `BRAINTREE_MERCHANT_ACCOUNT_ID`: The merchant account ID is a unique identifier for a specific merchant account in your Braintree gateway, and is used to specify which merchant account to use when creating a transaction.
 Remember that each connect deployment supports only 1 merchant account.
-- `BRAINTREE_PUBLIC_KEY`: This is the user-specific public identifier for braintree.
+- `BRAINTREE_PUBLIC_KEY`: This is the user-specific public identifier for Braintree.
 Each user associated with their Braintree gateway will have their own public key.
 - `BRAINTREE_PRIVATE_KEY`: This is the user-specific private identifier.
 Each user associated with their Braintree gateway will have their own private key.

 ## Development